qcydm/DIDS-MFL/README.md

 A disentangled intrusion detection method to handle various intrusion detection scenarios, e.g. known attacks, unknown attacks, and few-shot attacks.

-This repository contains the implementation of a sophisticated intrusion detection system (IDS) tailored for the Internet of Things (IoT) environment.
-We propose 3D-IDS and MFL, the former is a novel method that aims to tackle the performance inconsistent issues through two-step feature disentanglements and a dynamic graph diffusion scheme, and the latter is a plug-and-play module few-shot intrusion detection module by multi-scale information fusion.The system is designed to identify both known and unknown attacks in encrypted network traffics, providing a frontline defense against increasingly sophisticated cyber threats.
+This repository contains the implementation of a sophisticated intrusion detection system (IDS) tailored for the Internet of Things (IoT) environment, which we called DIDS-MFL.
+DIDS-MFS has two critical components: DIDS and MFS.
+DIDS is a novel method that aims to tackle the performance inconsistent issues through two-step feature disentanglements and a dynamic graph diffusion scheme, and MFS is a plug-and-play module few-shot intrusion detection module by multi-scale information fusion.
+Equipped with DIDS-MFL, the administrators can effectively identify various attacks in encrypted traffic, including known, unknown ones, and the few-shot threats that are not easily detected.

 ## Key Features